bitst0rm-pub/Formatter/README.md

     // Auto open the console panel whenever formatting failed.
     // This is useful when combined with "debug": true "open_console_on_failure": false,

+    // Timeout to abort subprocess in seconds.
+    // Default to 10 seconds.
+Set to false to disable the timeout.
+    "timeout": 10,

     // Integrate your custom modules into the Formatter ecosystem.
     // This option ensures that your own modules won't be automatically removed